RESIP.NET

 E-commerce platforms often show different prices based on visitor IP.
 Rotating proxies let you view the same product's pricing from multiple "identities," capturing more comprehensive market data.

-Verifying your ads display correctly across different regions requires accessing them from different IPs.
+Verifying your ads display correctly across different regions, or monitoring your brand's presence across markets, requires accessing from different IPs.
 Rotating proxies quickly simulate visits from various locations.

 Limitations of Rotating Proxies: